Thursday, October 15, 2015

 At last, we arrived!
 After picking up our tickets from Will Call, we were greeted by a man atop the castle who wasn't quite sure how to get down!
 The kids got a kick out of that!

 As soon as we opened our map, we heard a beautiful tune playing from several feet away.
 My husband pointed out that it sounded like an ocarina.
-An ocarina is a flute-like instrument that our son, Carter, has been learning to play.
+An ocarina is a flute-like instrument that our son has been learning to play.
 We listened to the sound and followed it to an ocarina booth.

-Carter was mesmerized.
+He was mesmerized.
 He is a huge fan of the Legend of Zelda, so he ran over to see the available ocarinas and listen to the women at the stand talk about the beauty of them.
 We even had the chance to hear her play a tune!
 It was beautiful!
 She was very, very talented.

 At the stand, there were also some cute, ceramic bird water pipes for sale.
 They were so cute!
+You know we had to purchase one.

 We even saw this little gem.
 The sign reads, "Due to the plague, thou shalt not toot. - By order of the Queen."
 What a fun sign!

 While walking through the festival grounds, we saw several different attractions.
 There was jousting, horses, a pirate's ship, magic shows, and so much more to see and do!
-And don't forget the food!
-At the Ohio Renaissance Festival, you're missing out if you don't try one of their giant turkey legs!

 On our way back from the above ride, we stopped for a magic show!
 The kids had a great laugh and really enjoyed the silliness.
 Some of the tricks actually impressed me, which I didn't expect at all—like crumbling a bag when it had a glass bottle in it, or hiding a cantaloupe under a hat without anyone seeing.
 Pretty incredible!